caihelin/SimpleUI/README.md

 ## What is SimpleUI?

 SimpleUI is an Android library which helps you creating the activity UI more easier.
-You just have to configure the main things instead of coding them yourself.

 ## How to use SimpleUI?